If you can’t find an answer to your question below, please email info@bzsociety.org.uk or call 0117 428 5300.

 There are exciting changes ahead.
 Construction starts in 2024 and like all good projects, we are united by a common purpose, to save wildlife together through a new kind of zoo.

 Bristol Zoo Gardens closed to the public in summer 2022.
-We are creating a new conservation zoo at Bristol Zoo Project (formerly Wild Place Project), where 80% of our species will be linked to our conservation work around the world.
+We are creating a new conservation zoo at Bristol Zoo Project (formerly Wild Place Project), where 78% of the animals we care for are both threatened, and part of targeted conservation programmes.
+Our aim is for this to rise to 90% of species by 2035.

 Approximately 20% of the species from Bristol Zoo Gardens are moving to Bristol Zoo Project, such as our western lowland gorillas.
 Animals that aren’t threatened and are not part of our species plan haven’t moved with us and have been found new homes at other zoos and aquariums as part of well-established, cooperative breeding programmes.